Detailed up-to-date information regarding the documents required to get a NC Driver License or

 - Certified Court order for child support

-North Carolina law requires that you provide proof of insurance when registering your vehicle.
-Your vehicle must be insured by a company licensed to do business in the State of North Carolina.
+North Carolina law requires that you provide proof of North Carolina liability insurance when registering your vehicle.
+Your vehicle must be insured by a company licensed to do business in the North Carolina.

 Listed below are acceptable documents you can use: